 Some noted poor cord management

 Designed with a collapsible handle for easy storage.
 Has dual-LED highlights for nighttime blowing.
 Able to throw snow up to 20 feet.
 Batteries included.
+Durable quality for those using it for 6 months out of the year.

 Some experienced shorter battery life than desired.